mixpanel/docs/pages/docs/data-structure/lookup-tables.md

 ### B2B
 If you have a B2B product, you likely have some key entities that are specific to your product.
 For example, Github has repositories, Figma has design components, Slack has channels.
 If they track repository_id, component_id, or channel_id as properties on their events, they can use Lookup Tables to enrich those events with information about those repositories, components, and channels.

+Do refer to the FAQ section on [When shouldn't I use Lookup Tables?](/docs/data-structure/lookup-tables#when-shouldnt-i-use-lookup-tables)

 ## How do I upload a Lookup Table?
 Lookup Tables are accessible via Lexicon.
 Go to Lexicon > Import > Lookup Table, and upload a CSV in the format of the example above, and map it to an event property which is the ID that the Lookup Table should join with.
 Mixpanel will assume the first column of the CSV is the ID and will join it with that ID.